 Luteinising hormone-releasing hormone agonists (LHRH agonists or LH blockers)

 A gland in the brain called the pituitary gland makes the luteinising hormone (LH).
 This controls the amount of testosterone made by the testicles.
 LH blockers stop the production of luteinising hormone, so the testicles stop making testosterone.

 At first, the injections may make your symptoms worse.
 This is called tumour flare.
 Your doctor might recommend you take an anti androgen tablet such as bicalutamide to stop the tumour flare.
-You usually take bicalutamide for the first 4 to 6 weeks of your treatment.
+You usually take bicalutamide for the first 4 to 6 weeks of your hormone treatment.